 What if you are in an accident with a driver without insurance?
 Or your automobile accident and have suffered very severe injuries, and the driver of the vehicle responsible for the accident has only minimum insurance policy?

 In Texas, you must be offered uninsured and underinsured motorist coverage insurance by your insurance company.
 Purchasing such coverage is recommended in Texas.
-The reason we recommend you buy underinsured and UIM coverage is because the odds of getting into an accident with either an uninsured motorist or in a more severe crash with someone who only maintains a minimum policy are significant.
+The reason we recommend you buy underinsured and UIM coverage is because the odds of getting into an accident with someone with no insurance or in a more severe crash with someone who only maintains a minimum policy are significant.

 Texas Uninsured / Underinsured Insurance Claims.